 The Canon EOS 800D (called Canon T7i in some regions) and the Fujifilm X-A3 are two digital cameras that were announced, respectively, in February 2017 and August 2016.
 The 800D is a DSLR, while the X-A3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 800D vs Fujifilm X-A3

 The side-by-side display below illustrates the physical size and weight of the Canon 800D and the Fujifilm X-A3.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.